 Food and drinks in Nigeria is more of geographical location, tribes or ethnic groups.
 This is so because Nigeria is a big country with more than 250 different tribes and this simply means that the country has more than 200 variety of local food and drinks.

-Generally, there are some common food stuff such as rice, beans or peas, plantain etc; that are being eaten all over the country.
+Generally, there are some common food stuff such as rice, beans or peas, plantain and others being eaten all over the country.
 However, a visit to Nigeria will enable you to experience traditional Nigerian food and no matter what your taste is, Nigeria has something for you to suit your appetite.

 While the fast food industry is facing a period of recession in Europe and the United States, in Nigeria it is an entirely different situation.
 Food outlets are springing up like mushrooms in every nook and cranny of the country’s major cities.

 Fast food outlets such as Mr Bigg’s – Nigeria’s version of McDonalds, Tantalizers, Tastee Fried Chicken – Nigeria’s version of KFC, and many others are all over the country.

 These fast food outlets sell meat pie, scotch eggs, sugared doughnut, fried chicken, hamburgers, Nigerian delicacies and soft drinks.
 Global food brands such as KFC, Nando’s, Domino’s Pizza and others are also tasting success with chain restaurants across the country.

 Both a feast for the eye and a sensation to the palate, most of the hotel restaurants in Nigerian cities offer delicious European and other foreign dishes.
 You will experience a sublime food and wine experience that finds its fitting complement in the luxurious elegance of Nigerian hotels.

 You can also dine on traditional Nigerian cuisine at most of the hotels.
 There are Chinese restaurants, Indian restaurants, Italian, English, French and German restaurants are also all over the major cities.